cosenary/Instagram-PHP-API/README.md

 This example project, located in the `example/` folder, helps you to get started.
 The code is well documented and takes you through all required steps of the OAuth2 process.
-Credit for the awesome Instagram icons goes to [Ricardo de Zoete Pro](http://dribbble.com/RZDESIGN).
+Credit for the awesome Instagram icons goes to [mauroxanish](http://mauroxanish.deviantart.com).

 #### More examples and tutorials: